 One of the easiest ways to save money is to know exactly where your money goes each month.
 Create a budget, listing out all of your expenses.
 You’ll be able to see where you can make cuts.
 Then, determine how much money you can save each pay period.
 You can do so automatically by having a certain amount transferred out of your spending account on a regular basis.

 Open a regular savings account, a high-yield savings account, or a money market account.
 Each option is stable and will help you earn a return.
 They are also easily accessible.
 Alternatively, you can use certificates of deposit if you are planning a long-term savings strategy for the down payment funds.
 Whichever way you choose, saving starts with that budget - so make sure you've clearly defined the difference between your income and expenses.

-Related post: Creating a Household Budget for 2020
+Related post: Creating a Household Budget